+1. Your new book Intention Tremor is a hybrid work of creative nonfiction and poetry.
+How does the hybrid nature of the book convey your message?
 It does two things, really.
 I’m a cross-genre, cross-form writer (which means I write poetry, fiction, and nonfiction, and inside those forms, I write in different genres).
 To write something as intimate as a medical memoir meant I needed to be authentic, and hybrid is the most authentic way I express myself.
 I am one of those people who has an idea and then let’s the idea choose its form (at least in my creative writing life).
 So some things I write live in the prose poetry space, others are formal poetry, still others are fragmented essays or brief traditional creative nonfiction forms.

 For me to try to pigeonhole every piece in this book to meet a singular formal demand would be, in a way, a kind of lie.
 That’s not how my mind works, and it made no sense for me to give up that part of my identity to cleave to only poetry or only prose in a collection that’s so personal.